 There’s no end of advice contained in the thousands of parenting books lining the bookshelves to help us in our quest to raise our kids.
 Doctors, academics, child psychologists, therapists and experts are primed, ready to tell us how to handle this parenting lark.
-Nobody said it was going to be easy, but we’re muddling through with the work-life balance, and the kids are alright (aren’t they?)
+Nobody said it was going to be easy, but we’re muddling through with Covid, lockdown and the work-life balance.
+The kids are alright (aren’t they?).

 So why not look at some of the alternative titles aimed at adults, which take a humorous and even cynical look at family life.
 Are there are any similarities to your own outlook on the realities of parenting?

 Don’t be taken in by the cheesy description on Amazon.
 This book smacks you around the head with the realities of parenting little ones.

 Amazon says: This book is not a how-to-guide.
 It won’t tell you how to get your baby to sleep, how to deal with toddler tantrums, how to be a good parent, a cool parent or even a renegade parent.
 It’s a book about parenting that contains absolutely no useful advice whatsoever.

 Instead it shares beautifully honest anecdotes and illustrations from the parenting front line demonstrating that it’s perfectly possible to love your children with the whole of your heart whilst finding them incredibly irritating at the same time.
 From pregnancy to starting school, Hurrah For Gin takes you through the exciting, frustrating, infuriating and wonderful whirlwind of parenthood, offering solidarity and a friendly hug after a tough day.